-Last month we looked at how teachers at Sciences Po, a leading university in France, dedicate class time to showing students how Road to IELTS functions (see below).
+We previously looked at how teachers at Sciences Po, a leading university in France, dedicate class time to showing students how Road to IELTS functions.
 Students are then expected to use the program independently, with regular catch-up sessions with tutors.
 But what if you want to use the program in class as part of your IELTS preparation course?

-This month, we invited Adam Forrester, a Specialist in IT Project Management and MOOCs, to come up with three short lesson plans for class activities preparing students for IELTS Speaking.
-Adam focused on a setup where a teacher has a single computer in class with a data projector.
+We invited Adam Forrester, a specialist in IT project management and massive open online courses (MOOCs), to come up with three quick lesson plans for class activities preparing students for IELTS Speaking.
+Adam focused on a setup where a teacher has a single computer in class with a projector.
 He also assumes that the teacher has access to a printer and/or photocopier.

 Click to download the activity sheets:

 - Understanding what you have to do in IELTS Speaking

 - What to say when you don’t understand the question

 The activities range from 15 to 30 minutes and include a range of interactions including presentations, pair work, group work and worksheets.

 Please use these classroom activities — and let us know how you get on!

 British Council France: Providing IELTS support for universities, in which Andrew Stokes talked to Tanguy Perrichot on providing IELTS support to universities in France.